-Limestone pavements & pastures of Ribblesdale & Wharfedale : 1 day photography workshop
+Limestone pavements & pastures of Ribblesdale & Malhamdale : 1 day photography workshop

 The limestone pavements and pastures of Ribblesdale and Wharfedale enjoy a wonderful diversity of flora, typically set against a wonderful backdrop of rolling terrain, with Yorkshire's highest peaks often visible beyond.
-This two day workshop will concentrate on a variety of limestone pastures and woodland, in Ribblesdale, Wharfedale and Malhamdale; also spending time in some beautiful naturere reserves.
-Depending how the season pans out in 2020, we will have the chance to see the hawthorns in blossom, as well as orchids, bluebells, primula and many other wild flowers.
+We will concentrate on a variety of limestone pastures, pavement and possibly woodland, in Ribblesdale, Wharfedale and Malhamdale; also spending time in some beautiful naturere reserves.
+Exactly where we spend our time will be determined by conditions on the day - it is likely we will spend most of our time in Ribblesdale, but the other dales offer good alternatives.
+Depending how the season pans out, we will have the chance to see the hawthorns in blossom, as well as orchids, bluebells, primula and many other wild flowers.
+I will work out the best options for us on the day, depending on how things have developed and on the weather during the day.

 The days are very long at this time of year so we will start early afternoon and finish well into the evening!